ashtonc/sfudebate/content/tournaments/2015shrugged.md

 ## Tournament Information

-The tentative schedule for the tournament is as follows.
+The schedule for the tournament is as follows.

 <table class="table table-condensed">
 <thead>